 Do you think you know all Oxford has to offer?
-I bet you haven’t seen all these secret spots and hidden nooks in the city.
-We have asked the locals about their favourite secret paths, ancient forests, and interesting cemeteries.
-Let us show you some of Oxford’s gems, when to visit, and where to find them.
+I bet you haven’t seen all these secret spots and hidden corners in the city.
+I have asked the locals about their favourite secret paths, ancient forests, and interesting cemeteries.
+Let me show you some of Oxford’s gems, when to visit, and where to find them.

 Oxford (Truly) Secret Spots

 I have lived in the city for years, and I didn’t know most of these when I started looking for the little gems and hidden places in Oxford.
 These are quite special – although not always overwhelming.
 A unique secret spot can be a bit of shadow in the summer, or a river corner ideal for a picnic.
 Let me show you what I have uncovered in my search for secret Oxford places.

 Cuckoo Lane runs eastwards from the top of Headington Hill and is on an ancient path that is probably over a thousand years old!
 If you’re connecting Headington to Oxford, this secret spot will provide you with the shortest route.
 In 1804, Cuckoo Lane is described as “public Footpath of the breadth of six feet numbered XVIII [Cuckoo Lane] beginning at a certain Tree called Joe Pullen’s Tree.”
 This beautiful lane was originally just six feet.
 Today, it’s wide, paved and gorgeous walk.